Draco-lang/Language-suggestions/Specification/Overloading.md

 The following rules determine for the score for a single argument:
  * Each argument starts with a unitary score (`1`).
  * Type-incompatibility sets the score to `0`, discarding the overload.
- * A generic argument match halves the score.
+ * A generic parameter match halves the score.

 Examples: